saiqulhaq/dynamic_links/README.md

 DynamicLinks is a flexible URL shortening Ruby gem, designed to provide various strategies for URL shortening, similar to Firebase Dynamic Links.

+By default, encoding strategies such as MD5 will generate the same short URL for the same input URL.
+This behavior ensures consistency and prevents the creation of multiple records for identical URLs.
+For scenarios requiring unique short URLs for each request, strategies like RedisCounterStrategy can be used, which generate a new short URL every time, regardless of the input URL.

 ## Usage

 To use DynamicLinks, you need to configure the shortening strategy and other settings in an initializer or before you start shortening URLs.